flop-code/stackvar/manual.md

 ## Math calculations
 You can use Stackvar to make math calculations.

-Let's write a program, that will calculate sum of two numbers.
+Let's write a program, that will calculate a sum of two numbers.

 First, you need to push two numbers to stack.

 ```
-4; 5
+4 5
 ```

-Then, you need to call "add" function.
+Then, you need to call "+" function.

 ```
-add
++
 ```

 The result will appear in stack.